2022 Colonial Beach Fireworks Schedule:

 Pack your patience when leaving the area after the show is over as there are often major traffic jams.
 The police try to alleviate this by opening up two lanes out of town on Colonial Ave. and having one incoming lane.
 This helps to get people away from the beach area more quickly.
 Staying with friends for the night or renting a cottage or motel room might be a good option.
 Book well in advance, though.
-Rooms are hard to come by last-minute.
+Rooms are nearly impossible to come by last-minute.

 Hope to see you in town for one or both shows!
 There were no Colonial Beach Fireworks in 2020 thanks to you-know-what, 2021 and going forward is a different story!